Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ## Working papers

 **Choi, Jeongho**.
-"Political Representation and Public Support for Populism in Europe"
+"Political Roots of Populism: Substantive Representation and the Public Support for Populism in Europe."

 Ma, Haofeng, **Jeongho Choi**, Yuehong Cassandra Tai, Yue Hu, and Frederick Solt.
 "Political Discontent and Regime Instability"

 **Choi, Jeongho** and Haofeng Ma.
 "Support Which Democracy?
 Liberal Democracy, Guardianship Democracy, and Democratic Backsliding"

+**Choi, Jeongho** and Byung-Deuk Woo.
+"How Does Partisanship Affect Individuals' Attitude toward Immigration Policies?"

 **Choi, Jeongho** and Yujin Julia Jung.
 "Populism and the Support for Democracy: Dissecting the Divergent Democratic Beliefs of Populist Supporters"

 **Choi, Jeongho** and Eduardo Ryo Tamaki.
 "Political Representation and Public Support for Populism in Latin America" (in progress)

 **Choi, Jeongho** and Yujin Julia Jung.
 "Created Crisis or Speaking Up for People's Concerns?
 The Relationship between Populism and Immigration."

+**Choi, Jeongho** "Political Representation and Public Support for Populism in Asia." (in progress)